-One time when I was twelve I discovered that the girl next door had been taking guitar lessons for some weeks.
-She showed me the book she was working from and with her guidance, I was able to grasp straight away the relationship between the types of written notes and their rhythms (it's just simple binary at that early stage), their vertical positions on the stave verses pitch name and the fingering of those pitches for C Major (the simplest key to learn at the start - it's only seven letters) in the open position of the guitar (you get six of the notes without even using a finger) and after a bit of messing around, started playing one of the tunes.
+I've had a deep affinity with the guitar since I took it up at the age of twelve.
+I discovered that the girl next door had been taking guitar lessons for some weeks.
+She showed me the book she was working from and with her guidance, I was able to grasp straight away the relationship between the types of written notes and their rhythms (it's just simple binary at that early stage), their vertical positions on the stave and their pitches and the fingering of those pitches for C Major (the simplest key to learn at the start - it's only seven letters) in the open position of the guitar (you get six of the notes without even using a finger) and after a bit of messing around, started playing one of the tunes.
 Her father commented that she had already had several lessons and I just waltzed in and after no time at all, started playing a tune.